Student decision note

 Strategy: How to Structure Your Student Finances

 Don't just open an account; build a system.
+The most successful students use the "Hub and Spoke" Model:

-- The Hub (Checking): Local credit union or big bank (Chase/Wells Fargo) for immediate access, depositing cash, and debit card usage.
-Keep 1 month of expenses here.
+B -->|Debit Card / Venmo| D[Daily Expenses]- The Hub (Checking): A local credit union or major bank (Chase, Bank of America) for immediate access, depositing cash, and debit card usage.
+Keep exactly 1 month of expenses here.

 - The Emergency: If you need cash, transfer from HYSA -> Checking.
-It usually takes 1-2 business days (though Zelle is often instant).
+It usually takes 1-2 business days, though Zelle is often instant.

 Why "Loyalty" is a Scam